andreamussap/everypillreminder/docs/medicines.md

 To **reject** a request, tap *Reject*

-Message *'Do you want to remove (medicine's name) sent by (friend's name)?'* is displayed
+Message *'Do you want to remove (medicine's name) sent by (friend's name)?'* is displayed.

-Tap [OK] to reject it
+Tap [OK] to reject it.

 **Result**

 - The medicine is removed from the list
 - Message *'Medicine deleted* is displayed

+!!! note "Remember"
-> Remember that while you don't respond to your friend's request, either accepting or rejecting it, he/she won't be able to share another medicine with you.
+	While you don't respond to your friend's request, either accepting or rejecting it, he/she won't be able to share another medicine with you.